idameitil/polyphenol-oxidases/README.md

 ### Enrich fungal uniprot hits with domain architecture
 To enrich the uniprot hits with pfam data, run `python src/data-collection/enrich-uniprot-hits-interproscan.py`.
 This creates the file `data/pfam/protein-matching-PF00264-interproscan.tsv`. (note that only the reduces hits are enriched, so there are many lines without pfam info)

+# Eggnog
+Eggnog was run at `http://eggnog-mapper.embl.de/` with this input file: `data/pfam/PF00264.alignment.uniprot-cleaned-filtered-withoutgaps.fa`.

+The output files were saved in: `data/eggnog`.